In this episode, Barbara and Kricket discuss:

 - Why it’s important to have an open mind when having conversations and becoming a good listener

 “You see stories everywhere now.
-And it’s such an interesting phenomenon that it’s growing.
-Because if we look back in history, it’s always been history is the story.”– Kricket Harrison
+And it’s such an interesting phenomenon that is growing.
+Because if we look back in history, it’s always been about the story.”– Kricket Harrison

 Connect with Kricket Harrison: